 In Conclusion…

-Remember that test scores are just one component of applications to colleges.
+Remember that, while impactful and useful, test scores are just one component of applications to colleges.
 Even colleges that do require testing acknowledge that test scores are less significant than a student’s transcript in the application review process.
-But it would be a mistake for students to give up on efforts to achieve a score they are proud of, or to assume that testing no longer matters, in light of the recent announcements from colleges.
-Instead, students should simply continue to do their best.
-Work hard to prepare for whatever test dates are available.
+However, in light of some colleges bringing back their testing requirements it would be a mistake for students to give up on efforts to achieve a score they are proud of, or to assume that testing no longer matters.
+Instead, students should simply continue to do their best by working hard to prepare for whatever test dates are available.
 In the end, it may be that students choose not to submit test scores to some colleges.
 But by doing their best to achieve high scores, students will give themselves the best possible chances of admission to their favorite colleges and have the most options available.
+Remember, it’s better to have testing and not need it then need it and not have it.